nixworks/public/news/2013/10/28/index.md

 Tunisian party leaders were meeting Monday to try to agree on a new premier in a bid to resolve a months-long political crisis linked to rising jihadist violence.

 ### [Voters in the Canadian territory of Nunavut go to the polls to select members to the territory's Legislative Assembly.date=October 2013](/news/2013/10/28/voters-in-the-canadian-territory-of-nunavut-go-to-the-polls-to-select-members-to-the-territory-s-legislative-assembly-date-october-2013.md)
-_Context: Canada, Legislative Assembly, Nunavut, go to the polls_
+_Context: Canadian, Legislative Assembly, Nunavut, go to the polls_

 ### [Three new species of animals are discovered (a leaf-tailed gecko, a golden-coloured skink, and a boulder-dwelling frog) in the Cape York Peninsula of the Australian state of Queensland. ](/news/2013/10/28/three-new-species-of-animals-are-discovered-a-leaf-tailed-gecko-a-golden-coloured-skink-and-a-boulder-dwelling-frog-in-the-cape-york-pen.md)
 _Context: Cape York Peninsula, Queensland, gecko, skink_